 - Obligations of state/province and local jurisdictions of U.S. and other countries;

 - Commingled funds advised by the manager that invest in securities that are substantially consistent with these guidelines;

 - Financial derivative instruments, such as forwards (including currency forwards), futures, options, and swaps, to be utilized for hedging, yield curve management, and efficient market exposure; and

 - Rule 144(a) securities or Reg S securities, as appropriate, and 4(2) commercial paper.

 - Investments shall not be made in securities of the client entity, its subsidiaries, or its affiliates.

-- Fixed income securities whose risk characteristics are consistent with benchmark securities.
+- Any other fixed income securities whose risk characteristics are consistent with benchmark securities.

 - Diversification guideline at time of purchase:

 Except for US government or agency securities, no more than 3% of the portfolio’s market value will be invested in securities of any single issuer.